midwestio/midwestio.github.io/README.md

 3. npm install
 4. grunt

-New images can be added un Gruntfile.js to be resized.
+New images can be added to Gruntfile.js to be resized.

 ## License